Welcome to:

 After we write about an event here at Project 3.18, readers are always invited to share their anecdotes, memories, and reactions via comments or emails sent to project318@substack.com.

-The design for Project 3.18 was completed by Ketaki Kulkarni!
+Design work for Project 3.18 by Ketaki Kulkarni.